 The Legend Of Zelda is my favorite video game series.
 I wrote my first ever article on Ocarina of Time, and recently wrote one on Wind Waker.
 I have beaten almost every installment in the series, but one game that alluded me for years was The Legend Of Zelda: Skyward Sword.
-This game has really split the Zelda fanbase, with some calling it the best game in the series, while some hating it.
-Instead of Games Growing Up, this time I’m going to take a look at Skyward Sword and we’re going to find out if this game is good or not.
+This game has really split the Zelda fanbase, with some calling it the best game in the series, and others hating it.
+Instead of Games Growing Up, this time I’m going to take a look at Skyward Sword and we’re going to find out how good this game really is.

 The graphics in Skyward Sword are very pleasant to look at.
 They’re cel shaded, and the game is a lot more colorful than most of the 3D titles.
 Even though the graphics look nice, there are a few issues.
-Some things look a bit washed out, like the game is colorful, but some grass textures look like they could have more color in them.
+Some things look a bit washed out, like the game is colorful, but some grass textures look like they could have more color in them, things like that.
 The outlines of all the characters are pixelated, which is a little off putting for a game released in 2011.
 The music, like every Zelda game, is fantastic.
-While I can’t really remember any specific tracks, besides the main theme of the game, which is actually one of my least favorite Zelda themes, and the amazing Skyloft theme, the majority of the music was pleasant to listen to throughout the game.
+While I can’t really remember any specific tracks, besides the main theme of the game, which is actually one of my least favorite Zelda themes, and the amazing Skyloft theme, the majority of the music was pleasant to listen to throughout the game as background noise.

 I’m not going to spoil the entire story, since I’m only talking about aspects of the story, but there are spoilers here, so beware.
 Being the first game in the Zelda Timeline, this game does a lot of things I love, storywise.
 The main villain of the game explains all of Ganondorf’s encarnations, and the Master Sword is created in this game.
 Instead of following a prophecy of a former hero, Link follows the prophecy of the Goddess’s chosen Hero, which turns out to be him.
 It’s got a lot of stuff like that, which I love.
 The story of Skyward Sword is arguably my favorite part of the game.